 The focus of the course will be mainly on theoretical concepts.
 The level of knowledge addressed in this course is mainly on understanding and applying GI Science; on some topics, the levels of analysis and evaluation will be reached.

 After completion of the course, you will be able to generate information from GIS data to support the study and visualization of processes in system earth and the related role of human beings.
 In addition to providing a strong theoretical basis, you will also develop practical skills in the capture and analysis of spatial data and the visualization of the resulting information.

-This 5 EC online course takes 10 weeks.
-This means that on average you’ll need to dedicate 14 hours a week to studying, 2 of which are compulsory hours spent in virtual classroom sessions.
+This 5 EC online course takes ten weeks.
+This means that on average you will need to dedicate 14 hours a week to study, two of which are compulsory hours spent in virtual classroom sessions.
 You will achieve the same learning outcomes as in face-to-face.
-As to the educational quality − again, as in face-to-face − you’ll be studying under the guidance of highly qualified and thoroughly committed staff, at an accredited and internationally acclaimed faculty.
+As to the educational quality − again, as in face-to-face − you will be studying under the guidance of highly qualified and thoroughly committed staff, at an accredited and internationally acclaimed faculty.

 Make no mistake: even though you’ll be studying part-time for about 14 hours a week, this online course constitutes quite a challenge.
 That being said, it should leave you with enough time for working a job, parenting or other activities.
 While there is no physical interaction, the digital learning environment encourages you to interact with your fellow students anywhere, anytime.
 The course is designed to keep you on track, and you stand to gain important additional skills such as studying independently in a virtual environment.

 This course is entirely based on Open Source Software, more specifically QGIS.
 You will be learning with a tool that will always be there for you, even after you graduate.
 Please note that the techniques and concepts you will learn are valid for any other software package, but with the open source approach, you will always be free to apply your knowledge in any professional or academic context.

 Upon successful completion of this course you will receive a Certificate which will include the name of the course.